GustavoCaso/lazy_fixtures/README.md

 Or install it yourself as:

-    $ gem install factory_generator
+    $ gem install lazy_fixtures

 ## Usage

-Inside your console simple type `FactoryGenerator.generate()` inside the parenthesis place an ActiveRecord object, and this command will generate the corresponding file inside your project.
+Inside your console simple type `LazyFixtures.generate()` inside the parenthesis place an ActiveRecord object, and this command will generate the corresponding file inside your project.

 ## Initialisation